 - 1 cup red wine

-- 2 tbsp tomato paste
+- 2 tablespoon tomato paste

-- 14.5 oz can diced tomatoes
+- 14.5 ounce diced tomatoes ((1 can))

-- 3/4 cup Kalamata olives pitted
+- ¾ cup Kalamata olives (pitted)

-- 1 tbsp fresh parsley chopped
+- 1 tablespoon fresh parsley (chopped)

-Preheat oven to 400 F degrees.
+- Preheat oven to 400 F degrees.

-Add the olive oil and butter to a large oven-safe skillet with a lid, and heat until butter has melted.
+- Add the olive oil and butter to a large oven-safe skillet with a lid, and heat until butter has melted.

-Add the chicken to the skillet and season generously with salt and pepper.
+- Add the chicken to the skillet and season generously with salt and pepper.
 Fry the chicken on both sides until golden, about 4 min per side.
 The chicken doesn’t have to be cooked through, as it will continue cooking while in the oven.
 Transfer the chicken to a plate and set aside.

-Add the garlic and onions to the skillet and saute for 2 minutes until the onion is translucent and the garlic becomes aromatic.
+- Add the garlic and onions to the skillet and saute for 2 minutes until the onion is translucent and the garlic becomes aromatic.
 Add the chopped mushrooms and cook for 5 min until the mushrooms cook down then add the peppers.
 I like to cook my mushrooms first, but you could add the mushrooms and peppers all at once.
 Stir and cook for a couple more minutes until the peppers soften a bit.

-Add the turmeric, oregano, bay leaves, red wine, tomato paste, and diced tomatoes.
+- Add the turmeric, oregano, bay leaves, red wine, tomato paste, and diced tomatoes.
 Stir well and bring to a boil.

-Add the chicken back to the pot, cover with a lid and place in the oven.
+- Add the chicken back to the pot, cover with a lid and place in the oven.
 Bake for 45 minutes to an hour.

-Top with whole Kalamata olives and garnish with fresh parsley before serving.
+- Top with whole Kalamata olives and garnish with fresh parsley before serving.

 - Serve over noodles, rice or polenta.

 - I used drumsticks and wings in this recipe, but you can use whichever part of the chicken you prefer.